projedi/haskell-mvm/README.md

 * Foreign functions are defined as `foreign <fundecl>` instead of `<fundecl> native 'name'`
 * Has `dlopen()` call to link to shared libraries.
 Used to bind foreign function.
 * Functions must be declared before first usage.
+* Number of vars is not limited by 65536.